A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

 We were successful, and this is what we came up with.

 If we are going to build basins on riverbanks these are little more than large dry docks.
 These have been around a while now; a 200 year old technology.
-We need turbines and pumps and things.
+We need turbines and pumps and generators.
 These have also been around for a long time, indeed the Romans had machinery in this domain and GE developed specialised turbines for hydro electricity around 100 years ago.
 Weir Group, in Glasgow, have been making pumps for even longer.
 We can just go out and build or buy, so no need for research, although some optimisation could help raise efficiency.
 Cost saver number 2.

 We found ways to really substantially increase the power we could obtain.
 More a revenue benefit than a cost saver.
 Number 3.